Adelaide Motorsport Festival

-Formula 1 cars on track at the 2023 Adelaide Motorsport Festival.

 The Adelaide Motorsport Festival is an annual motorsport event first held in 2014 using a shortened [1.6 km (0.87 mi)] version of the former Australian Grand Prix (held in Adelaide from 1985 to 1995) and Adelaide 500 race track within Victoria Park / Pakapakanthi, in the south-eastern parklands of the South Australian capital of Adelaide.
-The event has attracted the likes of Valtteri Bottas, Damon Hill, Guenther Steiner, Liam Lawson, David Croft, Ivan Capelli, Stefan Johansson, Pierluigi Martini, David Brabham, Craig Lowndes, Hayden Paddon and more, with categories at the event including Formula 1, V8 Supercars, Heritage Touring Cars and more, taking to the track in demonstration runs.
+The event has attracted the likes of Valtteri Bottas, Mika Häkkinen, David Coulthard, Damon Hill, Guenther Steiner, Liam Lawson, David Croft, Ivan Capelli, Stefan Johansson, Pierluigi Martini, David Brabham, Craig Lowndes, Marcos Ambrose, Jamie Whincup, Hayden Paddon, Mad Mike and more, with categories at the event including Formula 1, V8 Supercars, Hypercars, Heritage Touring Cars, Drift Cars, Motorbikes and more, taking to the track in demonstration runs.

 History

 The Adelaide Motorsport Festival was created by the Sporting Car Club of SA with Tim Possingham engaged to deliver the event and was run by the club from 2014 until 2018.

 The Adelaide Motorsport Festival is held the week before the Australian Grand Prix.
 Using the section of the track within Victoria Park / Pakapakanthi, which includes the Pit Straight and Senna Chicane, a section of Wakefield Road was used to create a 1.6km circuit.
-The surrounding parklands contains the pit paddock area, vehicle displays, catering and VIP areas operated by car brands including Ferrari, Audi, BMW, Aston Martin and Porsche.
+The surrounding parklands contains the pit paddock area, vehicle displays, catering, and VIP areas operated by car manufacturers like Ferrari, Audi, BMW, Aston Martin and Porsche.

-The first event in 2014 attracted a small crowd of 1800 people, growing to in excess of 50,000 in 2024.
+The inaugural event, hosted in 2014, attracted a small crowd of about 1,800 spectators, growing within excess of 50,000 spectators by 2024.

 The event did not run from 2019 to 2021 due to state government funding cuts.
-At this time the club sold the event to Tim Possingham, an entrepreneur and motorsport competitor of some 40 years.
+At this time, the club sold the event to Tim Possingham, an entrepreneur and motorsport competitor of some 40 years.
 In the run up to the 2022 South Australian state election, opposition leader Peter Malinauskas announced that the Adelaide Motorsport Festival and the Adelaide 500 would be revived if he was elected as state premier.